nathant7/twitter-declutter/PRIVACY.md

 - **Host permissions**: To access Twitter/X websites for UI modifications

 ## Contact
-For privacy concerns, please open an issue on our GitHub repository.
+For privacy concerns, please open an issue on the GitHub repository.